Physics-informed neural network applied to surface-tension-driven liquid film flows: Results and discussions

 Automatic differentiation (AD) can be regarded as a bottleneck in the computational time for the PINN.
 In this subsection, we investigate the computational cost for AD, especially the dependence on the order of the derivatives in PDE.
 To this end, the computational time for AD is evaluated by the code whose main part is illustrated in the following Python code snippet:

 This code is executed using \texttt{tensorflow-1.8} by supplying the data set $\{t_i,x_i\}_{i=1}^{N_f}$ of $N_f = \num{20000}$ with a network size of ($N_\ell, N_h) = (30, 200)$. \Cref{fig-timeForAD} shows the computational time required for AD as a function of the order of derivatives.
 The dashed line shows the fitted function, which clearly indicates an exponential dependence of computational time on the order of the derivative.
 The time required for the 4th-order derivative is approximately 10 times longer than that for the 2nd-order.
 As far as the authors are aware, all the AD implementations available to date calculate the higher-order derivatives by recursion of the single-order AD.
 Therefore, the computational time for AD is exponentially dependent on the order of the derivatives.
 Regarding the PINN for the present liquid film flow problem, AD for the 4th-order spatial derivative seems to dominate the computational time.
-In this light, we consider reducing the order of the derivatives by dividing the 4th-order PDE into the coupled 2nd-order PDEs by introducing the intermediate variable $p$, as shown in \cref{eq-governingEq2}.
-The neural network used in this investigation has two outputs, $h, p$, as shown in \cref{fig-structure}(b).
+In this light, we consider reducing the order of the derivatives by dividing the 4th-order PDE into the coupled 2nd-order or 1st-order PDEs by introducing the intermediate variables, as shown in \cref{eq-governingEq2,eq-governingEq4}.
+The neural network used in this investigation has multiple outputs, as shown in \cref{fig-structure}(b,c).
 The training data set is the same as that used with the 4th-order PDE.

-The history of the loss function $J$ during training is indicated by the green line in \cref{fig-lossEq12}.
-The trajectory and converged value of $J$ for the 2nd-order PDEs are almost the same as those for the 4th-order PDE.
-With respect to the difference between the PINN and the FDM, the evaluated value of $E_\text{FDM}$ was almost the same as that for the 4th-order PDE.
+The history of the loss function $J$ during training is indicated by the green line in \cref{fig-lossEq124}.
+The trajectory and converged value of $J$ for the 2nd-order and 1st-order PDEs are almost the same as those for the 4th-order PDE.
+With respect to the difference between the PINN and the FDM, the evaluated values of $E_\text{FDM}$ were almost the same as that for the 4th-order PDE.
 The entire computational time required for training is summarized in \cref{tab-calTime}.
-The time taken for the training of the 2nd-order PINN is approximately \SI{43}{\percent} of that for the 4th-order.
+The computational time taken for the training of the 2nd-order PINN is approximately \SI{35}{\percent} of that for the 4th-order, whereas for the 1st-order PINN the computational time is approximately \SI{26}{\percent}.

 By division of the PDE, the maximum order of the derivative decreases, whereas the number of terms to be evaluated increases.
 From the present investigation, it was confirmed that the decrease of the order of derivatives in the AD outweighs the increase in the number of equations, resulting in a net decrease in computational time required.
 This competition is strongly dependent on the efficiency of the algorithm for the higher-order AD, which may be improved in future.